EspressoTrip-v2/concept-application/README.md

 ___
 ### Service Mesh Deployment:
 You can deploy the application with a service mesh.
-Navigate to Linkerd Deployment [README.md](https://github.com/EspressoTrip-v2/concept-application/tree/master/infra/service-mesh/README.md) file and follow the instructions.
+Navigate to [Linkerd Deployment](https://github.com/EspressoTrip-v2/concept-application/tree/master/infra/service-mesh) folder and follow the README instructions.
 ___

 ### Minikube: